 1. What are your biggest pain points or challenges?

 When it comes to buying new technology, many businesses suffer from shiny object syndrome.
 In other words, they impulsively purchase the latest technology, without any real vision or objectives.

-Each component of your recruiting technology stack should alleviate a pain point or address a specific need within your strategy.
+Each component of your recruitment tech stack should alleviate a pain point or address a specific need within your strategy.
 Otherwise, you’ll end up with an excess of exciting new tools that ultimately complicate your recruitment strategy rather than improving it.

 Let’s look at a few examples of common recruiting pain points and how technology can address them:

 - • Candidate sourcing: Sourcing the wrong candidates can lead to an inefficient hiring process.
 If your business struggles to identify and target qualified candidates, your top priority should be to invest in a tool that streamlines the candidate sourcing process.

 - • Content creation: Content has become an integral part of the modern recruiting strategy, as businesses look to build a strong employer brand and stand out in the saturated recruiting landscape.
 A content management tool can help you organize and implement a consistent content strategy to support your recruitment needs.

 - • Performance tracking: It’s important to track and analyze a number of recruiting metrics to improve your hiring strategy over time.
 But, manually keeping track of these KPIs can be a full-time job.
 A recruiting analytics platform can streamline this process and generate actionable reports you can use to improve your recruitment program.